shah-jalal/sonarqube-playbook/README.md

 # SONARQUBE ANSIBLE PLAYBOOK

-simple playbook to install an instance of sonarqube
+A simple playbook to install an instance of sonarqube

 ### Prerequisites